-All creek restoration alternatives include revegetation of any impacted creek banks or areas of forest floor and the installation of check dams in a tributary near Bridge 3.
+All creek restoration alternatives include revegetation of any impacted creek banks or areas of forest floor, installation of check dams in a tributary just upstream of Cathedral Grove, and installation of beaver dam analogs.
 In addition, all alternatives include at a minimum the work discussed for Creek Restoration Alternative 1 whose impacts are discussed below.
 Visitor use during these activities may be temporarily impacted by the presence, sight, and sound of equipment operating nearby.
 In the long-term, the restoration activities would preserve and enhance habitat quality and ecosystem resilience, which would beneficially affect user experience.
 Enhanced Coho habitat and viability would have a beneficial impact on visitors who enjoy fish watching.